ShanJiang21/shanjiang21.github.io/_posts/2021-08-08-To-Play-for-love.md

 #### 07/20/2021

-My data analyst was questioning me for the North Star metrics that they can provide for model training.
+My data analyst was questioning me for the North Star metrics that they can provide for model training, which made me reckon the past motives and feasibility check I did for this seemingly-magnificent project.

 #### 07/21/2021